 The Micro-generator shall be capable of maintaining constant output at its Registered Capacity regardless of changes in frequency in the range 49.5 – 50.4 Hz.
 Below 49.5 Hz, the power output should not drop by more than pro-rata with frequency, ie the maximum permitted requirement is 100% power at 49.5 Hz falling linearly to 95% power at 47.0 Hz as illustrated in Figure 2.

-Figure 2 – Change in output power with falling frequency
+Figure 2 – Change in Active Power output with falling frequency

+A Micro-generating Plant that incorporates an Electricity Storage device must be arranged to automatically respond to falling frequency in line with the characteristic of Figure 3.

+The required characteristics are:

+When the frequency falls to 49.5 Hz the automatic response should start;

+The frequency response characteristic is to be within the shaded area of Figure 3;

+If the Electricity Storage device is not capable of moving from an import level to an appropriate export level within 20 s of the frequency falling to 49.2 Hz, then it shall cease to import; and

+If the Electricity Storage device has not achieved at least zero Active Power import when the frequency has reached 48.9 Hz it shall cease to import immediately.

+Figure 3 Change in Active Power of Electricity Storage Device with falling frequency (not to scale)

-; The Micro-generator shall be equipped with a logic interface (input port) in order to cease Active Power output within 5 s following an instruction being received from the DNO at the input port.
+The Micro-generator shall be equipped with a logic interface (input port) in order to cease Active Power output within 5 s following an instruction being received from the DNO at the input port.
 By default the logic interface will take the form of a simple binary output that can be operated by a simple switch or contactor.
 When the switch is closed the Micro-generator can operate normally.
 When the switch is opened the Micro-generator will reduce its Active Power to zero within 5 s.
 The signal from the Micro-generator that is being switched can be either AC (maximum value 240 V) or DC (maximum value 110 V).
 The DNO may specify any additional requirements particularly regarding remote operation of this facility.

 Power Factor